kenokaicer/kanpachian/Readme.md

+DONE

+-ArtistDaoBD does Add, RetrieveAll, Update(edit) and Delete, only missing Retrieve, but that needs to know what var is sent to the method

 TO DO

-- Rename folder to first capital letter
+- Check functionality of Vendor Autoload by loading it in Config
 - Complete Daos
 - Build Data Base

+If Vendor Autoload doesn't work
-- Move libraries to library folder and change the namespaces, deprecate composer
+- Move libraries to "Packages" folder and change the namespaces, deprecate composer